benjie91/react-table-wrapper/README.md

 They will land in this state when an individual Row or Column Selector is clicked on respectively.

-If they are clicked on while being indeterminate, they will become unchecked, causing every row or column in table to be deselected respectively.
+If they are clicked on while being indeterminate, they will become unchecked. <br>
+As such, every row or column in the table will be deselected respectively.

 <br>